OscarRavelo/CardStyle/README.md

 i learn about so many rules i forget i have to follow while i was doing this project, i made so many mistake with the card skeleton and sized of the card for made then responsive

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 ### Continued development